dw-data/coronavirus-africa/README.md

 ## Published story

-The URL for the story published on the basis of this analysis will be appended here.
+Read the story published on the basis of this analysis at [DW.com](https://www.dw.com/en/coronavirus-in-africa-how-deadly-could-covid-19-become/a-53230519).

 ## Research and briefing papers reviewed